 When I met Mel, I was a closet addict.
 My family and friends suspected that I have an addiction but were just too loving and in denial about my condition.
 We were a happy family.
 I never wanted anything.
 My mom stayed at home, taking care of my brother and me, my dad was the man of the house providing for us and setting the rules.
 We were perfect.

-I think my addiction started in high school when I struggled with my grades but couldn’t tell my parents I am failing a school.
-The pills kept me up, I could focus better, got better grades and more pills.
+I think my addiction started in high school when I struggled with my grades but couldn’t tell my parents I am failing school.
+The pills kept me up; I could focus better, get better grades, and more pills.
 By the time I went to college, I had the perfect formula and formulation to ace that too.
-Pills got me promoted when I got my first job within eight months; pills helped me pick-up dates because I could recall almost everything the girls said, so they knew I was paying attention, and that paid it back.
+Pills got me promoted when I got my first job within eight months; pills helped me pick up dates because I could recall almost everything the girls said, so they knew I was paying attention, and that paid it back.

-But with my high achievements, being the perfect son, boyfriend and employee also came the pressure and the need for more pills.
+But with my addiction to being a high achiever and seeking my family's approval also came the pressure and the need for more pills.
 I started keeping company with the wrong crowd and drinking a little bit more to help me relax.
 Soon I had a two-step problem.

 A friend and I were thinking of starting a company, but we had a limited amount of money.
 We had just enough to get it right the first time.
 We decided to get a business consultant to launch us right.
-A buddy, who had worked with her and was doing really well, suggested that we try his people and we agreed.
-He mentioned something about Mel being intuitive but who believes such stuff, right?
+A buddy, who had worked with Mel S Broos and was doing really well, suggested that we contact her.
+He mentioned something about Mel being intuitive, but who believes such stuff, right?

-We met Mel at a small Mexican restaurant, after her meeting with him.
+We met Mel at a small Mexican restaurant in Denver, Colorado.
 Mel was nothing of what I expected a business consultant would be, let me tell you this much.
-We joined them on the table as soon as I sat down, she looked straight at me and stared for a moment.
+Soon as I sat down, she looked straight at me and stared for a moment.
 I felt very uncomfortable, and I joked, “What are you staring at?”, To which she replied in a very even tone, “You are an addict.
 You are killing yourself.”

-She did not say anything.
-Further, we spoke about our business plan and asked her what she thinks.
-She listened without interrupting us once, and then she said our plan is great, but she will not work with us until I deal with my addiction.
+She did not say anything further.
+We spoke about our business plan and asked her what she thinks.
+She listened without interrupting us once, and then she said our plan is great, but she would not work with us until I dealt with my addiction.

+I got so upset.
+I went into “Who do you think you are?” speech but she was totally unmoved by it.
+The conversation died, and my partner and I left.
 We left, and I went home.
-The next morning, my buddy called and said our deal is off if I don't work with Mel.
+The next morning, my buddy called and said our deal is off if I don't work with Mel and get myself straight.

 I thought about what she said and how she said it.
 She did not say, “You are suffering from addiction.”
 There was no compassion in her voice.
 She did not see me as a victim.
 I was not powerless; I have chosen the addiction because it served me.
 The question was, can still be the golden boy without the pills?

 I hated her guts, but I owned it to myself and my buddy to keep working.
-And I wanted to see if I can do it without the pills.
+And I wanted to see if I could do it without the pills.

 But during the months I worked with Mel, I did not take pills.
-She would have known, is I did, that's for sure.
-Now looking back in retrospection, the rose drawing kept me biting that brush’s end.
+She would have known, if I did, that's for sure.
+Looking back in retrospect, the rose drawing kept me biting that brush’s end.
 I was so focused on the details that I forgot to take them pills.
-Then reading "War and Peace" 700+ pages also kept my mind away, because she would ask me to do a literary analysis of the book with her, and she has memorized the whole thing.
+Then reading "War and Peace" 700+ pages also kept my mind away, because she would ask me to do a literary analysis of the book with her, and she memorized the whole thing.
 Then I had to focus even more to repeat these phrases in foreign languages back to her, to pay attention to the pronunciation and such.
-I can still say “You suck at basketball!” in Russian and in Greek.
+I can still say, “You suck at basketball!” in Russian and in Greek.
 Then came the mutts.

 I slept better.
 I did breathing exercises at work.
 I even brought the mutts to work, and my colleagues became foster parents too.
 Now I have two beautiful lab mixes.
-I met a girl, a dog lover one day, while walking my dogs.
-Jeff had a baby boy, and we decided that he will take a year to be a dad and then we will start the company.
+I met a girl, a dog lover, while walking my dogs one day.
+Jeff had a baby boy, and we decided that he will take a year to be a dad, and then we will start the company.
 With Mel!